Free USMLE Step 1 Sample Questions

 Tip #2: The USMLE will frequently ask you questions about a medication without telling you what that medication is.
 Instead, you will need to identify it based on things like: what is it being used for or what laboratory changes and adverse events developed after using it.
 Make sure to know the medications that you would use for the treatment of common conditions such as hypertension, diabetes, and dyslipidemia.

-Question 3: Primary Sclerosing Cholangitis Risk Factors
+Third Sample Question: Primary Sclerosing Cholangitis Risk Factors

 A 40-year-old man presents for magnetic resonance cholangiopancreatography (MRCP) as part of ongoing evaluation for fatigue.
 He notes several other additional symptoms but is unsure if these are related, given that they have been present for many years.
 Laboratory studies had been ordered by his primary care physician and were remarkable for elevated alkaline phosphatase and direct bilirubin.
 He occasionally drinks a glass of wine or beer with dinner but denies tobacco or intravenous drug use.
 MRCP is performed and reveals a series of strictures and dilations in the intrahepatic and extrahepatic biliary ducts.
 This patient most likely has a history of which of the following additional symptoms?